%load_ext dotenv

 Method three: Convert your HTML

 Here’s the thing: I don’t want to send all that to ChatGPT.
-While it’s easy to be lazy and have ChatGPT do your data cleaning, relying on ChatGPT to parse unnecessary data incurs direct financial consequences.
-If we can reduce the amount of text we send to GPT we get charged less, and that is sure to make our wallet very very happy!
+I’m remarkably frugal, and while it’s great to be lazy and send everything to GPT, being lazy while using ChatGPT’s API incurs direct financial consequences.
+By reducing the data we send to GPT we get charged less, and that makes my wallet very very happy!

 In this case we’re going to write a whole scraper for the page!
-When given a URL, we’ll give back a list of nicely-formatted artists and song titles.
+When given a URL, we’ll give back a list of artists and song titles.

 # Get the page